oppia/oppia-web-developer-docs/Acceptance-Tests.md

 ```
 oppia/core/tests/
  └── puppeteer-acceptance-tests
+    ├── data
+    │  └── blog-post-thumbnail.svg
+    │  └── ...
+    ├── functions
+    │  └── is-element-clickable.ts
-    ├── spec
+    ├── specs
-    │  ├── blog-admin-tests (give user type name)
+    │  ├── blog-admin
     │  │    ├── assign-role-to-users-and-change-tag-properties.spec.ts
+    │  │    └── ...
+    │  ├── curriculum-admin
+    │  │    ├── create-publish-unpublish-and-delete-topic-and-skill.spec.ts
+    │  │    ├── create-edit-and-delete-classroom.spec.ts
+    │  │    └── ...
+    │  ├── topic-manager
+    │  │    ├── create-and-delete-subtopic-and-story.spec.ts
+    │  │    ├── browse-topics-on-topics-and-skills-dashboard.spec.ts
+    │  │    └── ...
+    │  ├── moderator
+    │  │    ├── view-recent-commits-and-feedback-messages.spec.ts
+    │  │    └── ...
+    │  ├── site-admin
+    │  │    ├── edit-user-roles.spec.ts
+    │  │    └── ...
+    │  ├── contributor-dashboard-admin
+    │  │    ├── manage-translators-and-reviewers.spec.ts
+    │  │    └── ...
+    │  ├── release-coordinator
+    │  │    ├── run-a-beam-job-and-copy-the-output.spec.ts
+    │  │    └── ...
-    │  ├── blog-editor-tests
+    │  ├── voiceover-admin
-    │  │    ├── try-to-publish-a-duplicate-blog-post-and-get-blocked.spec.ts
+    │  │    ├── add-voiceover-artist-to-an-exploration.spec.ts
+    │  ├── logged-out-user
-    │  ├── logged-in-user-tests
+    │  │    ├── click-all-buttons-on-contact-us-page.spec.ts
-    │  │    ├── click-all-buttons-in-about-foundation-page.spec.ts
+    │  │    ├── click-all-buttons-on-creator-guidelines-page.spec.ts
+    │  │    └── ...
+    │  ├── logged-in-user
-    │  │    ├── click-all-buttons-in-about-page.spec.ts
+    │  │    ├── create-and-delete-account.spec.ts
-    │  │    ├── click-all-buttons-in-thanks-for-donating-page.spec.ts
+    │  │    ├── access-dashboards-and-other-pages-from-profile-menu.spec.ts
+    │  │    └── ...
+    │  ├── translation-admin
-    │  │    ├── click-all-buttons-on-navbar.spec.ts
+    │  │    ├── add-and-remove-translation-rights.spec.ts
-    │  ├── practice-question-admin-tests
+    │  ├── practice-question-admin
     │  │    ├── add-and-remove-contribution-rights.spec.ts
+    ├── utilities
+    │  ├── common
+    │  │    ├── puppeteer-utils.ts
-    │  ├── translation-admin-tests
+    │  │    ├── show-message.ts
-    │  │    ├── add-translation-rights.spec.ts
+    │  │    ├── test-constants.ts
-    │  │    ├── remove-translation-rights.spec.ts
+    │  │    ├── console-report.ts
-    ├── images
+    │  │    ├── user-factory.ts
-    │  └── blog-post-thumbnail.svg
+    │  ├── user
+    │  │    ├── blog-admin.ts
+    │  │    ├── blog-post-editor.ts
+    │  │    ├── curriculum-admin.ts
+    │  │    ├── topic-manager.ts
+    │  │    ├── moderator.ts
+    │  │    ├── site-admin.ts
+    │  │    ├── contributor-dashboard-admin.ts
+    │  │    ├── release-coordinator-admin.ts
+    │  │    ├── email-dashboard-admin.ts
+    │  │    ├── voiceover-admin.ts
-    ├── puppeteer-testing-utilities
+    │  │    ├── logged-in-user.ts
-    │  ├── puppeteer-utils.ts
+    │  │    ├── logged-out-user.ts
-    │  ├── show-message-utils.ts
+    │  │    ├── question-admin.ts
-    │  ├── test-constants.ts
+    │  │    ├── super-admin.ts
-    │  ├── user-factory.ts
+    │  │    ├── translation-admin.ts
-    │  └── console-reporter.ts
-    └── user-utilities
-       └── blog-admin-utils.ts
-       └── blog-post-editor-utils.ts
-       └── logged-in-users-utils.ts
-       └── question-admin-utils.ts
-       └── super-admin-utils.ts
-       └── translation-admin-utils.ts
 ```

 The directory structure is as follows:
-1) The `spec` directory contains all the top-level test files.
+1) The `specs` directory contains all the top-level test files.
 Each test file is named as `*.spec.ts` and contains the test for a particular user type.
-For example, `blog-admin-tests` directory contains all the tests for the `Blog Admin` user.
+For example, the `blog-admin` directory contains available tests for the `Blog Admin` user.

-2) The `puppeteer-testing-utilities` directory contains all the utility files and helper functions, which you would require to write new acceptance tests.
-This directory can also be used to append more utility functions as when required or needed by the user.
+2) The `utilities` directory contains all the utility files and helper functions, which you would require to write new acceptance tests.
+This directory can also be used to append more utility functions as needed by the user.
-Files included inside this directory are :
+Files included inside this directory are:
-  - `puppeteer-utils.ts` -> This file contains the base _*BaseUser*_ class which provides the most common and useful methods such as _*openBrowser*_, _*goto*_, _*clickOn*_, _*openExternalPdfLink*_ etc. This class also serves as a foundation for defining other user-oriented subclasses, facilitating various testing scenarios.
+  - `common/puppeteer-utils.ts` -> This file contains the base _*BaseUser*_ class which provides the most common and useful methods such as _*openBrowser*_, _*goto*_, _*clickOn*_, _*openExternalPdfLink*_ etc. This class also serves as a foundation for defining other user-oriented subclasses, facilitating various testing scenarios.
-  - `user-factory.ts` -> This file contains methods for creating a certain user.
-The file has different methods for creating different types of user.
+  - `common/user-factory.ts` -> This file contains methods for creating a certain user.
+The file has different methods for creating different types of users.
-  - `test-constants.ts` -> This file contains defined constants such as _*URLs, classname, id etc. which are used in the tests.
+  - `common/test-constants.ts` -> This file contains defined constants such as _*URLs, roles, etc.*_ which are used in the tests.
-  - `show-message-utils.ts` -> This file contains method for logging the progress and errors during a test.
+  - `common/console-report.ts` -> This file contains methods for listening the console errors during a test.
-  - `console-reporter.ts` ->   This file contains methods for capturing, filtering, and reporting specific console messages during puppeteer tests.
+  - `common/show-message.ts` -> This file contains methods for displaying messages during the tests.

-3) The `user-utilities` directory holds the utility files for different user types.
-Each user utility class is build upon the base `BaseUser` class containing the original methods along with the ones related to that user type.
-For eg. `BlogPostEditor` contains base functions as well as additional functions just related to `Blog Post Editor` user.
+3) The `user` directory holds the utility files for different user types.
+Each user utility class is built upon the base `BaseUser` class containing the original methods along with the ones related to that user type.
+For example, `blog-post-editor.ts` contains base functions as well as additional functions just related to the `Blog Post Editor` user.

-4) The `images` directory contains all the images used in the tests.
+4) The `data` directory contains all the images and other data files used in the tests.

 ## How to run the acceptance tests
 From the root directory of oppia, run the following command: